Marooner5/HangMan-Game/README.md

-As you will later see I am also doing these same projects in Java, Swift, C, C++, and Ruby.
+As you will later see I am also doing these same projects in Java, Swift, C/C++, and Ruby.